sammy183/1Plane1Month/README.md

 # 1Plane1Month

 Follow along as I attempt to learn aircraft design properly.
-I expect it will be quite a difficult learning experience, but I'm excited to get started.
+It'll be a difficult learning experience, but I'm excited to get started.

 Projects: